-- (a) require active involvement in security matters of senior management and certain Board members (outside directors), who must be cleared U.S. citizens; - (b) provide for the establishment of a GSC to oversee classified, SNM, and export control activities; - (c) be based on a Secretarial Waiver as described above if the entity is controlled by a foreign government and the contract will require access to proscribed information; and - (d) require a National Interest Determination (NID) prior to release of proscribed information to the contractor or its cleared employees to certify that release of such information is consistent with the national security interests of the United States.
+- (a) require active involvement in security matters of senior management and certain Board members (outside directors), who must be cleared U.S. citizens; - (b) provide for the establishment of a GSC to oversee classified, SNM, and export control activities; - (c) be based on a Secretarial Waiver as described above if the entity is controlled by a foreign government and the contract will require access to proscribed information; and - (d) require a NID prior to release of proscribed information to the contractor or its cleared employees to certify that release of such information is consistent with the national security interests of the United States; provided, however, that in accordance with Section 842 of Public Law 115-232 (Reference j), covered NTIB entities (as defined at Section 842(c)(1) of Public Law 115-232) shall not be required to obtain a NID as a condition for access to proscribed information.
 The NID can be program, project, or contract specific. - c.
 Non-controlling Foreign Ownership.
 A non-controlling foreign ownership is one in which a non-U.S. citizen(s) owns less than a majority of the voting securities of the U.S. organization and/or is not in a position to effectively control the business management of the U.S. organization.
 Where the FOCI stems from non-controlling foreign ownership or control, a FOCI mitigation plan must consist of either Board Resolution or Security Control Agreement methods. - (1) Board Resolution.
 When a foreign interest does not own voting interests sufficient to elect, or otherwise is not entitled to representation on the company's governing board, a resolution by the governing board will normally be adequate to mitigate the FOCI concerns.
 The resolution must identify the foreign shareholder and describe the type and number of foreign-owned shares; acknowledge the company's obligation to comply with all security and export control requirements; and certify that the foreign owner does not require, will not have, and can be effectively precluded from unauthorized access to all classified and export-controlled information entrusted to or held by the contractor.
 Annual certifications must be provided to the DOE cognizant security office acknowledging the continued effectiveness of the resolution.
 The company must distribute to members of its governing board and to its KMP copies of such resolutions, and report in its corporate records the completion of this distribution. - (2) Security Control Agreement.
 When a company is not effectively owned or controlled by a foreign interest and the foreign interest is nevertheless entitled to representation on the company's governing board, a Security Control Agreement may be used.
 There are no access limitations under this type of agreement.
 However, the SCA requires the imposition of substantial security and export control measures in order to preserve the foreign interest's right to be represented on the board while denying unauthorized access to classified information or matter, or SNM.
 The SCA requires the same active involvement in security matters of senior management and certain Board members, and the establishment of a GSC, as are required when the Special Security Agreement is used.